 No shares carry any special rights.

-The shares must only be transferred subject to the written consent of the Minister or Transport, Building and Housing (the "Minister").
+The shares must only be transferred subject to the written consent of the Minister of Transport (the "Minister").
 Share certificates must be endorsed to this effect.

 The Company's shares are non-negotiable instruments.

-The annual dividend will be distributed immediately after the annual report has been adopted by the General Meeting.
+The annual dividend will be distributed as soon as possible after the annual report has been adopted by the General Meeting.
 Any dividend that has not been claimed 3 years after the due date accrues to the Company.

 The Company's shares may be cancelled without a court order under the rules applicable to shares that are non-negotiable instruments in force at any time.